torvalds/linux/Documentation/kernel-hacking/locking.rst

 pointer changes underneath them.
 Once again, there is a :c:func:`list_for_each_entry_rcu()` (``include/linux/list.h``) to help you.
-Of course, writers can just use :c:func:`list_for_each_entry()`, since there cannot be two simultaneous writers.
+Of course, writers can just use :c:func:`list_for_each_entry()`, since there canyest be two simultaneous writers.

 Our final dilemma is this: when can we actually destroy the removed element?
-Remember, a reader might be stepping through this element in the list right now: if we free this element and the ``next`` pointer changes, the reader will jump off into garbage and crash.
-We need to wait until we know that all the readers who were traversing the list when we deleted the element are finished.
+Remember, a reader might be stepping through this element in the list right yesw: if we free this element and the ``next`` pointer changes, the reader will jump off into garbage and crash.
+We need to wait until we kyesw that all the readers who were traversing the list when we deleted the element are finished.
 We use :c:func:`call_rcu()` to register a callback which will actually destroy the object once all pre-existing readers are finished.
 Alternatively, :c:func:`synchronize_rcu()` may be used to block until all pre-existing are finished.

-But how does Read Copy Update know when the readers are finished?
+But how does Read Copy Update kyesw when the readers are finished?
 The method is this: firstly, the readers always traverse the list inside :c:func:`rcu_read_lock()`/:c:func:`rcu_read_unlock()` pairs: these simply disable preemption so the reader won't go to sleep while reading the list.

-RCU then waits until every other CPU has slept at least once: since readers cannot sleep, we know that any readers which were traversing the list during the deletion are finished, and the callback is triggered.
+RCU then waits until every other CPU has slept at least once: since readers canyest sleep, we kyesw that any readers which were traversing the list during the deletion are finished, and the callback is triggered.
 The real Read Copy Update code is a little more optimized than this, but this is the fundamental idea.